 “And there’s no way to sneak onboard, right?”

 Jager frowns.
 “I already know about all the ways to sneak aboard.
 Don’t you think I’d cover those routes, too?”
 He gestures around at the room.
 “We’re wasting time.
 I think this is a trick.
 I think it’s made to look like a Veeni attempt, but it’s something else.
 Why go through all the effort to wreck a room like this?
 He hardly had any belongings, so they had to break the room itself to generate this much debris.
 You can’t do this in a scuffle, you have to bring a crowbar.
 This is—” He gets a faraway look that says he’s talking to someone else.
-Then he comes back.
+He comes back.
 “We found Bucky.
 He’s fine.
 He’s in the Mall with Janine.
 She’s shopping.
 I have three men shadowing them now and they’ll let us know if anything happens.”

 I call Laura again.
 “You all right?”